bavobbr/langchain-poc/README.md

 ## Getting Started

-### OS Prerequisites (for PDF parsing)
+### OS Prerequisites (Optional)
-Install system packages required by Unstructured and PDF tooling:
+**Only required if using legacy local parsing tools** (e.g., Unstructured, PyPDF).
+If you are using the default Google Cloud Document AI pipeline, you can skip this.

 - macOS (Homebrew): `brew install poppler libmagic`
 - Debian/Ubuntu: `sudo apt-get update && sudo apt-get install -y poppler-utils libmagic1`